aws-samples/build-a-360-degree-customer-view-with-aws/deployment/lakeformation/README.md

 ![lf 0](pic-lf00.png)

-If this first screen doesn’t open like this go to Permissions -> Admins and database creators, and grant your user as administrator.

 If you have a Get Started screen, click on Get Started.

+If are now on Lake Formation console go to Permissions -> **Admins and database creators**, and grant your user as administrator.

 **Step 2:** Add your user as Data Lake admin, so your user can administer storage areas, databases and tables.